AlexMercedCoder/tutorialblog/content/blog/2025/2025-04-AI-Agents-MCP-01.md

 ## 🧩 What LLMs Can (and Can’t) Do

-LLMs are versatile and impressive—but they're not magic.
+LLMs are versatile and impressive - but they're not magic.
 Their strengths come with real limitations:

 ### ✅ What they’re great at:
 - Text generation and summarization